-Our board of directors has nominated each of Bernard Coulie, M.D., Ph.D., Gayle Crowell and Suzanne Bruhn, Ph.D., to stand for election as class III directors.
-Drs.
-Coulie and Bruhn and Ms. Crowell were elected as members of our board prior to our initial public offering, pursuant to a voting agreement entered into with certain of our stockholders that terminated upon completion of our initial public offering in June 2020.
+Our Board has nominated each of Hoyoung Huh, M.D., Ph.D., Darren Cline, MBA, and David Pyott, MA, MBA., to stand for election as class I directors.
+Dr. Huh and Mr. Pyott were previously elected by our stockholders.
+Mr. Cline joined our Board in 2023, and was appointed following a search process in which nominees were identified by existing members of our Board and a third party search firm engaged by our Nominating and Corporate Governance Committee.
 The nominees are currently directors and have indicated a willingness to continue to serve as directors, if elected.
-If the nominees become unable or unwilling to serve, however, the proxies may be voted for a substitute nominee selected by our board of directors.
+If the nominees become unable or unwilling to serve, however, the proxies may be voted for a substitute nominee selected by our Board.

-Nominees for Election as Class III Directors
+Nominees for Election as Class I Directors

-The following table and narrative information identifies our nominees for class III directors, and sets forth their principal occupation and business experience during the last five years and their ages.
+The following table and narrative information identifies our nominees for class I directors, and sets forth their principal occupation and business experience during the last five years and their ages.